korstiaan/so-zoho/README.md

 * Firefox: http://www.korstiaan.com/so-zoho/so-zoho.xpi
 * Chrome: http://www.korstiaan.com/so-zoho/so-zoho.crx

+Click [here](https://github.com/korstiaan/chrome-so-zoho#download) for instructions on how to install the Chrome extension.

 ## Development

 Coffeescript is used for Javascript compilation, and CSS is compiled from SASS.